kjyv/FloBaRoID/README.md

 * excite a robot with fourier series trajectories and record state and torque measurements (using [Yarp](https://github.com/robotology/yarp) or ROS/MoveIt! at the moment)
 * identify mass, com, and inertia parameters using a URDF model description of the robot and from the measurements
+* at the same time, constrain parameters to physical consistent standard solution space, regardless if input data is highly well-conditioned or not

 details:
-* excitation can be parameterized to get ideal trajectories (finding these parameters by optimization not yet implemented)
+* excitation trajectories are parameterized fourier-series to get periodic trajectories (finding optimal parameters by optimization not yet implemented)
-* acceleration and velocity values can be derived from position readings, all are low-pass filtered without time shift
+* acceleration and velocity values are derived from position readings, both are zero-phase low-pass filtered
-* implements reduction of standard parameters to base parameters and further to essential parameters, estimating only those that are relevant for the measurement data and leaving the others untouched
+* from supplied measurements, it is optionally possible to only select a percentage of well-conditioned data blocks to decrease the overall condition number of the input data
+* implemented estimation methods:
-* allows weighted least squares instead of ordinary least squares
+  * weighted least squares instead of ordinary least squares (Zak)
-* allows estimation of parameter error in addition to absolute parameters using previously known CAD values
+  * estimation of parameter error in addition to absolute parameters using previously known CAD values (Gautier)
+  * determine essential parameters (Gautier), estimating only those that are most relevant for the measurement data and leaving the others unchanged
+  * formulating identification and constraints as linear SDP optimization problem (Sousa)
+* verification with other measurement data
-* save identified values back to URDF
+* save identified values back to URDF file

 requirements for identification:
 * python 2.7